From Paper to Program: Knowledge Externalization and Bottleneck Diagnosis in AI-Assisted Quantum Many-Body Programming: The Virtual Research Group Workflow

-\subsection{Stage 2: Expert Specification (LLM-1 / the ``Senior Postdoc'')}
+\subsection{Stage 2: Expert Specification (LLM-1, the ``Senior Postdoc'')}

-The central methodological step is Stage~2.
-Rather than translating the Stage~1 draft directly into Python, we insert an explicit specification stage in which the draft is reviewed for computational consistency and implementation readiness.
-This task is assigned to a second model, LLM-1, which acts as the specifying agent and produces a detailed technical specification for the final code.
+The central methodological step is Stage 2.
+Rather than translating the Stage 1 draft directly into Python, we insert an explicit specification stage in which the draft is reviewed for computational consistency and implementation readiness.
+This task is assigned to a second model, LLM-1, which acts as the specifying agent and produces a detailed technical specification, denoted \texttt{latex-spec-LLM-1.tex}.

 The role of LLM-1 is to externalize computational knowledge that is implicit in the source literature but essential for numerical implementation.
-As illustrated in Fig.~\ref{fig:workflow}(c), the resulting specification standardizes tensor notation, makes contraction order explicit, and records implementation constraints required for scalability.
-The key elements introduced at this stage include:
+The prompt is deliberately high-level: LLM-1 is asked to review the Stage 1 draft equation by equation and assess whether it is ready for practical coding.
+The agent operates autonomously over multiple self-refinement cycles, at the end of each declaring either \textsc{not coding-ready}, with a list of remaining issues, or \textsc{coding-ready}.

-\begin{itemize} \item \textbf{Universal index conventions:} A fixed nomenclature for tensor legs (for example, \texttt{b/B} for MPO bonds, \texttt{x/X} for bra bonds, and \texttt{y/Y} for ket bonds), reducing the risk of broadcasting and contraction mismatches. \item \textbf{Matrix-free scalability:} Replacement of dense effective-Hamiltonian constructions by iterative \texttt{scipy.sparse.linalg.LinearOperator} representations, so that Hamiltonian application is performed through sequential tensor contractions without explicitly materializing the full operator matrix in memory. \item \textbf{Memory-aware tensor operations:} Explicit use of contraction and reshaping patterns compatible with efficient NumPy execution, including \texttt{np.tensordot} for gauge shifts and careful distinction between memory views and deep copies. \end{itemize}
+The resulting specification standardizes tensor notation, makes contraction order explicit, and records implementation constraints required for scalability.
+Key elements introduced at this stage include: \begin{itemize} \item \textbf{Universal index conventions:} a fixed nomenclature for tensor legs and a complete index table specifying every symbol's range and role. \item \textbf{Dimension and memory tables:} every tensor with explicit shape and memory cost, distinguishing on-the-fly evaluation from stored intermediates. \item \textbf{Contraction specifications:} all operations expressed as explicit \texttt{einsum} strings or \texttt{tensordot} calls with axis specifications. \item \textbf{Algorithmic pseudocode:} numbered steps with input/output specifications for each subroutine. \item \textbf{Matrix-free or on-the-fly constraints:} explicit prohibitions against materializing large dense intermediates, such as effective Hamiltonians or full MPS amplitude tensors. \item \textbf{Validation tests:} identity, parity, normalization, eigenvalue-pairing, and reconstruction checks with prescribed numerical tolerances. \end{itemize}